mtpan/LASO/README.md

 3rd follow-up: 44

+### Data cleaning issues
-Updated on 1/9/20.
+1/9/20.
 Removed Subject 10601 because the follow-up was done by another person.
+1/10/20.
+In baseline data there are two 10623.
+The one at 12:00 PM should be 10622.
+Need to change it on SurveyMonkey as well.

 ## Surveys